 Now the interesting bit, what can you actually trade?

 With Trading 212, it’s pretty similar!
-There’s a huge range of stocks, funds, currencies and commodities.
+There’s a huge range of stocks, ETFs, currencies and commodities.
 There’s no crypto however, so if that’s what you’re after, use eToro¹.

 So if you’re just looking to trade most things, there’s not much difference between the two platforms.
 However crypto is pretty popular, so eToro has to win this one.